hiroyasuakada/Self-Supervised-Learning-of-Domain-Invariant-Features-for-Depth-Estimation/README.md

 # Datasets
 The outdooe Synthetic Dataset is vKITTI and outdoor Realistic dataset is KITTI.
 We use KITTI and Make3D datasets for evaluation.

-For dataset preparation, please look at previous works, [Monodepth](https://github.com/mrharicot/monodepth) and [T2Net](https://github.com/lyndonzheng/Synthetic2Realistic).
+For dataset pre-processing, we follow the same way as previous works. please look at [Monodepth](https://github.com/mrharicot/monodepth) and [T2Net](https://github.com/lyndonzheng/Synthetic2Realistic).

-In this repository, please place the datasets like below.
+After the dataset pre-processing, please place the datasets in this repository like below.

 | Folder relation ;
 | :---